lyySpace/DBMS_FinalProj/docs/diary.md

 [2025-11-29 00:13]
 I finished the api call for upserting department profile.
 Next step would be the re-arrange of schema.sql (cascade function).

+[2025-11-29 00:35]
+Add a little function: limit the number of requests from same IP address in a certain time period to prevent brute-force attacks.
+(1000 requests per 10 minutes)